Mastering the game of Poker does not only mean having the skills, keen eye and winning confidence, it also entails talking in the language of Poker.

 Playing a pot or tournament against only one other player.

 Taking future calls from your fellow players into consideration when you are drawing to something.
 If you draw successfully, you expect they'll call with their hands.
-These funds are speculative and not concrete, as they aren't in the middle yet and won't be unless you hit your card and they call your bets - hence, "implied."
+These funds are speculative and not concrete, as they aren't in the middle yet and won't be unless you hit your card and they call the sweeps coins you placed - hence, "implied."

 If you have the same hand as another player at showdown, the one with the highest kicker wins the pot.
 If the board is 7-7-5-5-2, and you have ace-king and your opponent has king-queen, you win because your ace beats his king.
 Your ace is the "kicker."
 The highest card completing a five-card hand is the only determination between winning and losing in this example.